- Distinguish between accuracy and precision in measurements.

 Before we get to the specifics of the rules for determining the significant figures in a calculated result, we need to be able to round numbers correctly.
 To round a number, first decide how many significant figures the number should have.
 Once you know that, round to the correct number of digits, starting from the left.
 If the number immediately to the right of the last significant digit is less than 5, it is dropped, and the value of the last significant digit remains the same.
 If the number immediately to the right of the last significant digit is greater than or equal to 5, the last significant digit is increased by 1.

 Consider the measurement 207.518 m.
 Right now, the measurement contains six significant figures.
 How would we successively round it to fewer and fewer significant figures?
-Follow the process listed below (Table below).
+Follow the process in Table below.

 Significant Figure Rounding